-- 1 Open the Frame door and attach the serial console cable to the front edge of the Controller board (see the version 8.0 Installation & Service Manual for your K-Frame model for more information). - 2 Verify and/or set the serial parameters to:
+- 1 For most K-Frame systems, open the Frame door and attach the serial console cable to the front edge of the Controller board.
+For V-series, the Console RS232 serial port can be accessed at the rear of the Frame. - 2 Verify and/or set the serial parameters to: